Duration: 12 hours

 Experience an exclusive service while discovering the beautiful Rainbow Mountain in this Full Day Private Tour.
 This tour has been designed so that you and your group have a stress-free hike with personalized attention from our local expert guides sharing their vast knowledge accumulated over the years.
 Beat the crowds and fall in love with the spectacular Vinicunca!

 Firstly, we will pass through the CUSIPATA District where we will stop for 30 minutes to have breakfast.
-From there, we continue for an hour and a half until passing PITUMARCA where we will be able to admire The Colonial Bridge (Puente colonial).
-We will then pass through some small villages until we get to the HANCHIPATA – LAMA CHIMPANA community, a transit station where we will have a brief meeting before starting the walk-up.
+From there, we continue our journey to FULAWASIPATA where our trek begins.
+We will have a brief meeting before starting the walk-up.

 We will begin our walk at the foot of the Ausangate mountain range.
 This will be followed by an ascent of approximately 1 hour to the highest point of the Rainbow Mountain.
 During this journey, we will have the opportunity to see the different types of South American camelids (relatives of the camel).
 Upon reaching the red hill, we will have time to soak in and take pictures of the beautiful scenery.

-Finally, we will continue our journey with a 1-hour descent into the flat terrain and back to where the walk began, HANCHIPATA.
-Here, the driver will be waiting for us to return passing through PITUMARCA to the District of CUSIPATA where we can enjoy 1 hour of lunch.
-Following lunch, we will return to Cusco, arriving at approx. 4:00 PM.
+Finally, we will continue our journey with a 1-hour descent into the flat terrain and back to where the walk began.
+Here, the driver will be waiting for us to return to the District of CUSIPATA where we can enjoy 1 hour of lunch.
+Following lunch, we will return to Cusco, arriving at approx. 3:00 p.m. to your hotel or hostel.

 NOTE 1: If you are staying at a location different than that which you selected as your pickup location, the responsibility is explicitly yours to be at the main entrance of the hotel or hostel selected as your pick up location for the entire duration of the pickup time range on the date of your tour.